This post may contain affiliate links. Please read my disclosure.

 Place in a ziplock freezer bag and use the water displacement method to remove the air from the bag.

-Heat a cast iron skillet over medium high heat while the burgers rest.
+Heat a cast iron skillet over high heat while the burgers rest.
+Season the outsides with the second half of the seasoning.

 Remove and serve on buns with condiments.